Cwaysi/Task_API/Readme.md

 Run python manage.py makemigrations and python manage.py migrate to prepare the database for the project.

-Make a superuser account with full access python manage.py createsuper
+Make a superuser account with full access python manage.py createsuperuser

 Run python manage.py runserver to start the project's server.